friedbrice/friedbrice.github.io/_pages/main.md

 permalink: /
 ---

-The personal website of Daniel Brice.
+The personal website of Daniel Brice, PhD.

 Made with [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).